Donald McKayle: Awards

 In 1963, McKayle was awarded the Capezio Dance Award, and in 1992 received the Samuel H. Scripps American Dance Festival Award for lifetime achievement.
 In 2004, he received the Heritage Award from the National dance association for his contributions to dance education.
 He was the first to receive the Distinguished Faculty Lectureship Award for Research from the University of California, Irvine where he was an instructor and the artistic director of UCI's dance troupe.

-KcKayle poses with "Thing" from The Addams Family, 2008.